lexi-jones/internal_std_correction/README.txt

 	- Needs to be run for each internal standard (Blautia_producta, Deinococcus_radiodurans, Thermus_thermophilus)

 4. We averaged the counts estimated from each of the internal standards for the rest of analysis.

+NOTE: Much of this protocol followed Lin et al. 2019 (https://doi.org/10.1128/AEM.02634-18); PNGs include some of the constants and equations.